Grummmy/PhantomPass/README.md

 > ⚠️ if both --print and --copy are specified, script will choose --copy.

-## ✨ Customization (highly recommended)
+## 🔒 Customization (highly recommended)
 By customizing the script you are increasing the uniqueness of your passwords, which increases their security.
+The more customized the script is, the more branching paths an attacker must follow - and every wrong turn leads them further from your password.
+Each line of code that changes outcome adds hundreds new paths for attacker to pick the right one from.

-In the code I mentioned 3 `MODIFIABLE` functions, which are recommended to modify at least with several minor changes **before real scrtip use**.
+In the code I mentioned 3 `MODIFIABLE` functions, which are recommended to modify at least with several minor changes **before real script use**.
 #### `get_data()`
 defines how your data(login/mail) are combined with salt.
 You can append extra symbol or a separator symbol.
 #### `get_pswd(b64str)`
-defines how password is sliced from base64 hash. defaul function just slices `length` symbols from definded `index`, if there are not enough symbols you'll get the warning.
+defines how password is sliced from base64 hash. default function only slices `length` symbols from definded `index`, if there are not enough symbols you'll get the warning.
 #### `enhance(pswd)`
 modifies the final password. by default, changes first `a` to `@`. it's recommended to add custom logic of enhancing your password.

 ## 🛡️ Security
 PhantomPass does not store passwords, it generates them in runtime from several components.
-If one of components is missing - you and noone else is able to recreate your password, only if they are so fortunate to guess it.
+If one of components is missing - you and no one else is able to recreate your password, only if they are so fortunate to guess it.
 Here are required elements to recreate your password:
 - login(or any other data)
 - salt
-- correc algorithm
+- correct algorithm
 - correct index and length
 - script structure